aspose-words/Aspose.Words-Documentation/net/getting-started/hello-world/_index.md

 1. [Append](https://apireference.aspose.com/words/net/aspose.words/document/methods/appenddocument) one document to the and of the second document.
 1. [Save](https://apireference.aspose.com/words/net/aspose.words.document/save/methods/2) the output as PDF.

-The following code snippet is a Hello World program to exhibit working of "Aspose.Words for .NET" API.
+The following code snippet is a "Hello, World!" program to exhibit working of "Aspose.Words for .NET" API.

 ```csharp
 namespace Aspose.Words.Examples